stintosestudios/hexo_sitesource/source/_posts/forframe-markdown-generator.md

 * Uses that data to build a list of repositories that are forframe animation collections.
 * Also builds a list of each project in each collection.
 * Uses the data gained to build a bunch of markdown files for each collection.
-* Each makdown file calls a hexo tag that will make a collection of links for each each project in the collection when I build my site using hexo.
+* Each makrdown file calls a hexo tag that will make a collection of links for each each project in the collection when I build my site using hexo.
 * when done the tool also makes an index.md, using another hexo tag of mine that is intended for a collection link, using the latest project thumb image in the link to the collection page.
 * the collection of files are stored in a folder called "forframe" inside another folder called "source" which is consistent with the way things are structured in a hexo.io working project tree.